apatil88/Android-Projects/README.md

 #NotyNotes
 This Android app allows you to create, edit and delete notes.

+#Top10Downloader
+This Android app displays top 10 songs on the Apple iTunes Store.

 #YouTube Player
 This Android app allows you to play YouTube videos and playlists on your phone.
 The app uses the YouTube Android Player API provided by Google.